chelseaparlett/CPSC230ParlettPelleriti/Assignments/HW3.md

 ## PIG Description
 The game of Pig is a simple two-player dice game in which the first player to reach 50 or more points wins.
 Players take turns.
-On each turn a player can choose to roll a 6 sided die, or hold (end their turn).
+During their turn a player can choose to roll a 6 sided die, or hold (end their turn).
 After each roll:

 <br>